-Dostoyevsky builds Raskolnikov’s internal conflict throughout the book, from the build-up to the murder to his growing anxiety and unease in its wake.
+Dostoevsky builds Raskolnikov’s internal conflict throughout the book, from the build-up to the murder to his growing anxiety and unease in its wake.
 The author shows Raskolnikov as he tries to justify the murder to himself.
 The character has a theory that he is helping those who could fall prey to the pawnbroker’s exploitative lending terms.

 Despite his rationalizations, however, Raskolnikov also kills an unexpected witness who intrudes on the scene, the pawnbroker’s sister.
 She is ‘innocent’ (by his own warped standards), complicating his dilemma.
 His mental state deteriorates, as his conscience plagues him and he falls under increasing suspicion.

-This example of person vs self conflict is effective because Dostoyevsky shows the consequences of his character giving in to his darker, more violent impulses.
+This example of person vs self conflict is effective because Dostoevsky shows the consequences of his character giving in to his darker, more violent impulses.
 The author creates intense suspense as we wonder whether Raskolnikov will crack under pressure and turn himself over to the police or be caught.
 Other conflicts between characters emerge, but the protagonist’s inner struggle remains the driving force of the story.

 4: Person vs society